Mission & Overview

 PURPOSE AND FUNCTION

-The role of the Public Health Advisory Council (PHAC) is to advise the Public Health Network by identifying regional public health priorities based on assessments of community health; guiding the implementation of programs, practices and policies that are evidence-based to meet improved health outcomes; and advancing the coordination of services among partners.
+The role of the Public Health Advisory Council (PHAC) is to advise the Regional Public Health Network (RPHN) by identifying regional public health priorities based on assessments of community health; guiding the implementation of programs, practices and policies that are evidence-based to meet improved health outcomes; and advancing the coordination of services among partners.

 The purpose of the PHAC is to perform the following functions: